djplaner/memex/share/blog/2023/conceptualising-educational-design.md

 IMS Learning Design, LAMS

+### Design systems

+Arising out of web development and user experience (UX) design systems are a way to describe visual and interactive design components in a way that is useful for creation, re-use, and adaptation (Churchill, 2019).

+to another way to scale
 - [How learning design systems can help scale and accelerate learning design](https://www.youtube.com/watch?v=iBU76mlA0_w)
 - [A Learning Design System](https://timklapdor.wordpress.com/2022/10/27/a-learning-design-system/)